SuzyQuant/SuzyQuant/notes/study/scientific management.md

   * Analysis
 * It is an evidence-based method that prioritizes efficiency and reliability.

-History of Scientific Management Theory (Taylor)
+# History of Scientific Management Theory (Taylorism)
 * Three steps:
   * Observation
     * What's the problem(s)?
 Example,